The Cyan Language: Dynamic Typing

-There is one more reason to delay the search to runtime: the exception system.
+There is one more reason to employ the runtime search algorithm for methods that Cyan uses, which does not consider the static, compile-time type of the receiver and parameters: the exception system.
 Most exception handling systems of object-oriented languages are similar to the Java/C++ system.
 There are catch clauses after a try block that are searched for after an exception is thrown in the block.
 The catch clauses are searched in the declared textual order.
 In Cyan, these catch clauses are encapsulated in {\tt eval} methods with are searched in the textual order too.
 The eval methods have parameters which correspond to the parameters of the catch clauses in Java/C++.
 The {\tt eval} methods are therefore overloaded.
 The search for an {\tt eval} method after an exception is made in the textually declared order of these methods, as would be made in any message send whose correspondent method is overload.
 This matches the search for a catch clause of a try block in Java/C++, which appear to be the best possible way of dealing with an thrown exception.
 And this search algorithm is exactly the algorithm employed in every message send in Cyan;